andyaiken/skirmish/static/media/encounters.cb8ddd9c8cc0f68b9d3b.md

   * **Conditions** - During the encounter you might have Conditions applied to you.
 A Condition might be beneficial or detrimental, and each one is associated with a particular Trait.
 * The `Movement` tab:
   * This tab allows you to move your hero around the battlefield.
 If you're beside a pile of treasure, you'll also be able to pick up items here.
-* The `Take an Action` tab:
-  * This tab allows you to select and perform one of your actions.

-On the final tab you'll see an `End Turn` button; when you're finished with this hero's turn, press this to move on to the next combatant.
+* On the final tab you'll see an `End Your Turn` button; when you're finished with this hero's turn, press this to move on to the next combatant.

+Below the map you'll see your action cards for this turn; this allows you to select and perform one of your actions.

 ## Monster Controls